guru9/jollyJet/docs/tests/products/step4.2-toggle-wishlist-product-usecase-test.md

 - ✅ `mockRepository.findById` called with correct productId
 - ✅ `mockRepository.toggleWishlistStatus` called with productId and false
 - ✅ Result is instance of `Product`
-- ✅ Result has `isInWishlist: false`
+- ✅ Result has `isWishlistStatus: false`

 ### 3. Product Not Found Error Handling